-4. The tobacco industry has had more than enough time to prepare for the proposed flavor standard as they have had ample notice and have been researching and lobbying against a flavor standard for at least 13 years.
+4. The tobacco industry has had more than enough time to prepare for the proposed menthol standard

-In the preamble to the proposed rule, the FDA lays out in detail the background and relevant regulatory history of the proposed standard that would prohibit characterizing flavors in cigars.11 The industry has known since long before the Tobacco Control Act was enacted in June 2009 that FDA was considering prohibiting characterizing flavors in tobacco products and has strenuously worked to oppose this outcome.
-In 2018 FDA issued an Advanced Notice of Proposed Rule Making (ANPRM) related to characterizing flavors in tobacco products, including in cigars, giving the industry and other interested parties adequate time to prepare.
+In the preamble to the proposed rule, the FDA lays out in detail the background and relevant regulatory history of the proposed standard that would prohibit characterizing flavors in cigars.11 The industry has known since long before the Tobacco Control Act was enacted in June 2009 that FDA was considering prohibiting characterizing flavors in tobacco products and has strenuously worked to oppose this outcome, including contesting FDA's 2018 Advanced Notice of Proposed Rulemaking on flavors in tobacco products, which included flavored cigars.